lukaszpilat93/Final_Project_2024_Vistula/Self-revision_QA_with_Xbench.md

 - Within the "View" tab, locate the "Options" group.

-Now select "Full Tag Text" or a similar option that enables the full tag view.
+Now select "Full Tag Text".
+This lets you see the whole tags.

 ![Fulltag](Fulltag.jpg)